hassan-pmp/pmp/til.md

 - Step 2: Tailor for the Organization
 - Step 3: Tailor for the Project
 - Step 4: Implement Ongoing Improvement
-# 22.12.2022 Proccess-Based Approach: Five Project Managment Proccess Gropus:
+# 22.12.2022 Proccess-Based Approach: Five Project Managment Proccess Gropus
 - **Initiating**: Those processes performed to define a new project or new phase of an exsiting project by obtaining authorization to start the project or phase.
 - **Planning**: Those processes required to establish the scope of the project, refine the objectives, and define the course of action required to attain the objectives that the project was undertaken to achieve.
 - **Execution**: Those processes performedto complete the work defined in the project management paln to satisfy the project requirments.